adavidoaiei/pomodoro-application/README.md

 2. Use the Pomodoro timer to focus on tasks.
 3. Check off daily activities as you complete them.
 4. Click "Alt citat" for a new motivational quote.
-5. Enjoy the Lo-fi music while you work or relax.
+5. Enjoy the Lo-fi music and relaxing melodies while you work or relax.

 ## Deploying to GitHub Pages